HGHimself/15_puzzle/README.md

 ### Searcher.rb

 Here I just created a class that holds the code that is tree search oriented.
 The search_graph method is specific to my Depth first search algorithm.
 Other than that, the other methods should work for any algorithm being used.
-Maybe the expand method needs to be dirrefent because that add and removes nodes to the fringe(I have it LIFO if it works like I expect it to).
+Maybe the expand method needs to be different because that add and removes nodes to the fringe(I have it LIFO if it works like I expect it to).
 This section of the project was completed by HG King.

 ### Fringe.rb and Node.rb